rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy Enterprise SKC Services
 ```
-Copy the binaries directory generated in the build system VM to the /root/ directory on Enterprise VM
+Copy the binaries directory generated in the build system to the /root/ directory on Enterprise system
 Update enterprise_skc.conf with the following
-  - Enterprise VM IP address
+  - Enterprise system IP address
   - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys
 Save and Close